What We're Working On

 Translating Resources

-Existing translations of W3C accessibility resources are listed in All WAI Transations.
+Existing translations of W3C accessibility resources are listed in All WAI Translations.
 We are currently working with volunteer translators to translate more resources and update existing translations, including translations of WCAG and of educational resources.
-See Translating WAI resources.
+See WCAG 2 Translations and Translating WAI resources.

 Upcoming Publications

-We plan to publish the following documents in Q1 2024 (January, February, March) and Q2 (March, April, May).
+We plan to publish the following documents in 2024 or early 2025.

 Recent publications and other announcements are listed on the News page.